coenmooij/transport-ui/README.md

 ## Architecture

-The project is too small to separate into projects or libraries, but functionality (pages/routing/layout), components (html, scss), and the core (services, interfaces, utility) are separate.
-Basic MVC stuff really.
+The project imo is too small to separate into projects or libraries, but functionality (pages/routing/layout), components (html, scss), and the core (services, interfaces, utility) are separate.
+You could consider it MVC pattern.

 I've used barrel files (`index.ts`) as much as possible to simplify imports and future-proof refactoring.